Tablespaces

 Temporary tables and indexes that are added explicitly via the

-Temporary tables and spill files that are created automatically — for completing queries (e.g. hash aggregate and hash join queries).
+Temporary tables and spill files that are created automatically for query execution (including hash aggregates, hash joins, and sorting large datasets).

 -